Autofire/BindTheEarth/README.md

 Where `/path/to/earthbound/sounds/` is the **absolute** path of your sound files.
 If you're on Windows you may have to change the forward slashes to back slashes. **Note that you must have a slash at the end!**

 Now Crawl should make noises!
 I'm not done with it yet, and I am aware that certain sound effects can get *really* repetitive after a while, depending on your character's background.
 Feel free to fiddle with stuff as you wish.

+(I'm aware that these steps are pretty darn complex for something that's still pretty experimental and may not agree with everyone.
+I'll have to figure out how to simpilfy things...)